kushaldas/hsmkey/docs/index.rst

 ====================

-**hsmkey** is a Python library that provides HSM-backed cryptographic keys compatible with the Python cryptography library and jwcrypto.
-It allows you to use Hardware Security Module (HSM) keys for signing, verification, encryption, and decryption operations while keeping private keys secure within the HSM.
+**hsmkey** is a Python library that provides HSM-backed cryptographic keys compatible with the Python cryptography library and `jwcrypto
+<https://jwcrypto.readthedocs.io/en/latest/>`_.
+It allows you to use Hardware
+Security Module (HSM) keys for signing, verification, encryption, and decryption operations while keeping private keys secure within the HSM.

 Key Features
 ------------